 Agathis Grain

-While some guitar woods have a consistent, distinctive, and attractive grain, agathis varies widely and typically isn’t expecially attractive or distinctive.
-For this reason, you’ll mostly find agathis body guitars covered in a thick colored finish.
+While some guitar woods have a consistent, distinctive, and attractive grain, agathis varies widely and typically isn’t especially attractive or distinctive.
+For this reason, you’ll mostly find Agathis-body guitars covered in a thick colored finish.

 Agathis vs Alder

-In typical use, people find agathis body guitars to be darker than alder – though surprisingly Squier used to make their standard series out of both agathis and alder.
-This resulted in not so subtle variation from guitar to guitar within the same range, though the rule of thumb was that if the grain was showing, it was alder (as agathis grain isn’t consistently pleasing), and you could usually tell by holding up two guitars which was which (the heavier one is agathis).
+In typical use, people find Agathis body guitars to be darker than alder – though surprisingly Squier used to make their standard series out of both Agathis and alder.
+This resulted in not-so-subtle variation from guitar to guitar within the same range, though the rule of thumb was if the grain was showing, it was alder (as Agathis grain isn’t consistently pleasing).
+You could usually tell by holding up two guitars which was which (the heavier one is Agathis).

 Agathis vs Basswood

-Basswood typically sits between mahogany and alder, the latter being lighter and brighter than agathis.
-The way many people describe the tonal difference between agathis and basswood is that agathis is “warmer”, which really just means a little darker but not by a whole lot.
-Some would even describe basswood as “neutral” when comparing the two, but really there’s such variety in both agathis and basswood it’s going to be down to the individual guitars a lot of the time.
+Basswood typically sits between mahogany and alder, the latter being lighter and brighter than Agathis.
+The way many people describe the tonal difference between Agathis and basswood is that Agathis is “warmer,” which really just means darker but not by a whole lot.
+Some would even describe basswood as “neutral” when comparing the two, but really there’s such variety in both Agathis and basswood it’s going to come down to the individual guitars a lot of the time.

-Again, basswood is lighter than agathis, but it also dents much easier than agathis.
+Again, basswood is lighter than Agathis, but it also dents much easier.

 Conclusion

 However, if you are at all in a position to avoid it, the evidence would strongly suggest that you do so.
-It is a dull sounding material that will make your guitar look worse with age, and not in a “vintage Gibson” way, but unfortunately more in a “Ford Taurus with 150k miles on it” way.
+It is a dull-sounding material that will make your guitar look worse with age and not in a “vintage Gibson” way, but unfortunately more in a “Ford Taurus with 150k miles” way.